eendebakpt/oapackage/docs/generation.rst

     :no-link:
     :outline:

-In :cite:`Eendebak2017` it is shown that one can optimize a linear combination of the :math:`D`-efficiency and :math:`D_s`-efficiency to generate a rich set of optimal designs with various efficiency.
+In :cite:`EendebakSO` it is shown that one can optimize a linear combination of the :math:`D`-efficiency and :math:`D_s`-efficiency to generate a rich set of optimal designs with various efficiency.
 From the generated designs the optimal ones accoring to Pareto optimality can be selected.